The Best City for Remote Workers Has to Be Tucson

 For a uniquely Tucson taste, find yourself a Sonoran hot dog as soon as you settle into life in Tucson.
 This food truck staple is a true merger of American and Mexican culture served on a bun.
 The Sonoran dog features a bacon-wrapped hot dog, topped with pinto beans, chopped tomatoes and onions, mayonnaise, and salsa verde.
 Which restaurant makes the best Sonoran hot dog is a hotly debated topic in Tucson, but one contender, El Güero Canelo, was recognized with the James Beard Foundation America’s Classics Award in 2018.

 Speaking of James Beard Awards, Tucson chefs and purveyors of fine food have been recognized many times.
-Chef Janos Wilder won in 2000, and a number of establishments have been recognized as semifinalists including Don Guerra of Barrio Bread, Stephen Paul of Whiskey Del Bac/Hamilton Distillers, and Maria Mazon of BOCA Tacos y Tequila.
+Chef Janos Wilder won in 2000, and a number of establishments have been recognized as semifinalists including Don Guerra of Barrio Bread, Stephen Paul of Whiskey Del Bac/Hamilton Distillers, and Maria Mazon of BOCA Tacos y Tequila (check her out on season 18 of Top Chef!).
 El Charro Café was a semifinalists in the Outstanding Restaurant category in 2019 and Mi Nidito Restaurant was a semifinalist in 2020 for Outstanding Hospitality.
 These culinary masters and legions of up-and-coming chefs make Tucson a vibrant food city and one of the best cities for young professionals to call home.

 To take a deep dive into Tucson’s culinary scene, check out Tucson Foodie, a website dedicated to eating in the old pueblo.
 And, if you’re ready to make the move to Tucson, enter to win our relocation and welcome package.